svenbolte/wp-doodlez/readme.txt

 Everyone knows [doodle](https://doodle.com) It's a cute plattform to poll, to find the best meeting date or place, to make a decision with many people.

-This plugin give you a possibility, to create very simple doodles in your wordpress installation.
+With this plugin you can create very simple doodles in your wordpress installation.

 WPdoodlez are own post type and very similar to a post.
 A WPdoodle extends a post and uses custom fields to set possible answers.